 While those calls are being made, Shaw calls radio stations, Coaldale Christian School and Holy Spirit School Division officials who also use Palliser bus services, and other department staff.
 Shears updates Palliser’s website and bus status apps, and notifies others, including principals, any spare drivers filling in for the day and the Town of Coaldale, if affected.
 By the time these calls start, it’s likely still only 6:15 a.m.

 When bus service is cancelled, it’s cancelled for the full day.
 Individual bus drivers have the discretion to not run or abandon completion of the route if conditions warrant.

-Aside from road conditions, routes may be cancelled if the temperature and wind chill combine for -40 C or colder.
+Aside from road conditions, routes may be cancelled if the ambient temperature is -35 degrees Celsius or colder.

 Even then, Palliser’s practice is to keep schools open with even limited staff to ensure no child arrives at school, unaware of a closure, and is left in the cold.
 Following a major blizzard in December 2013, hundreds of students across Palliser arrived at school.

 Shaw says the decision to attend school in a winter storm is very much an individual one.
 Employees and bus drivers can determine for themselves if roads are impassable; parents can decide to keep students home, even if the school is open.